MatoPlus/zentopia-blog/src/pages/blog/post2/index.md

 ---

 Most interviews were successful as we gathered new perspectives, user stories we can use in our development, and other various suggestions to help us with our designing process.
-Here are our interview results:
+Here are our key takeaways from each interview:

 ### Interview 1